 According to the Consumer Product Safety Commission (CPSC), the CPSIA provided CPSC with significant new regulatory and enforcement tools as part of amending and enhancing several CPSC statutes, including the Consumer Product Safety Act.
 The CPSIA included provisions addressing, among other things, lead, phthalates, toy safety, durable infant or toddler products, third-party testing and certification, tracking labels, imports, ATVs, civil and criminal penalties and SaferProducts.gov, a publicly-searchable database of reports of harm.

 This law has improved the safety standards for thousands of products.
 However, without the support of knowledgeable employees, the law’s potential cannot be reached.

 More significantly, the ACA has enabled millions of people to obtain meaningful health care coverage.
 Despite this achievement, the law has been strongly opposed by many politicians and businesses.
 Whistleblower protection was again deemed an important failsafe with respect to certain aspects of this law.

-If you have been subjected to retaliation for disclosing or stating your intention to disclose information that you believe may reveal violations of any of the laws or regulations referenced above, contact us for a free assessment of your case.
+If you have been subjected to retaliation for disclosing or stating your intention to disclose information that you believe may reveal violations of any of the laws or regulations referenced above, contact your DC whistleblower attorney for a free assessment of your case.